Last Updated on 09/01/2022 by richard

 - 200 g seafood selection

-- handful fresh parsley roughly chopped, to serve
+- 1 handful fresh flat-leaf parsley roughly chopped, to serve

 - 1 lemon cut into wedges, to serve